jnnan/chairs/README.md

 This is the code repository of **Full-Body Articulated Human-Object Interaction** - [pdf](https://arxiv.org/pdf/2212.10621.pdf) - [arxiv](http://arxiv.org/abs/2212.10621) - [project](https://jnnan.github.io/project/chairs) -

+# News
+The **metas.json** containing the transformation matrix between each camera view and the world coordinate is uploade (which can make the human and the object on the ground).

 # Environment
 We tested our code with CUDA 11.1, PyTorch 1.11.0, and torchvision 0.10.0.